-In view of these discussions and the actual condition of Japan's markets, the Financial Services Agency (FSA) decided to commence a detailed examination on the issues that Japan should address in preparation for the ordinary session of the Diet beginning early next year.
-In the "Development of Institutional Frameworks Pertaining to Financial and Capital Markets" issued on November 13, the FSA declared that it would conduct a survey of market participants and others on each of the following issues: (i) regulation of OTC derivative transactions, (ii) regulation of hedge funds, (iii) strengthening of securities clearing and settlement systems, (iv) consolidated regulation of securities companies, etc., and (v) ensuring investor protection and fair trade.
+In view of these discussions and the actual condition of Japan's markets, the Financial Services Agency (FSA) decided to commence a detailed examination on the issues that Japan should address in preparation for the current ordinary session of the Diet.
+In the "Development of Institutional Frameworks Pertaining to Financial and Capital Markets" published on November 13, 2009, the FSA decided to conduct a survey of market participants and others on each of the following issues: (i) regulation of OTC derivative transactions, (ii) regulation of hedge funds, (iii) strengthening of securities clearing and settlement systems, (iv) consolidated regulation of securities companies, etc., and (v) ensuring investor protection and fair trade.

-In addition to these issues being recognized in the recent financial crisis as important international issues, they were also recognized as problems that will need to be urgently addressed in Japan's financial and capital markets as well.
+In addition to these issues being recognized in the recent financial crisis as important international issues, they were also recognized as problems that will need to be urgently addressed in Japan's financial and capital markets.

-Based on the fact-finding survey of market participants and others, from the viewpoint of taking appropriate responses in the context of international discussions and the actual state of affairs of Japan's financial systems and financial industry, the FSA has compiled the "Draft Blueprint for the Development of Institutional Frameworks Pertaining to Financial and Capital Markets" as shown below.
-The FSA believes that the draft blueprint is conducive to improving the stability and transparency of Japan's markets and to ensuring investor protection through the implementation of measures for preventing the spread of financial crises in Japan and the regulation and supervision of financial instruments business operators and other market participants.
+Based on the fact-finding survey of market participants and others, from the viewpoint of taking appropriate responses in the context of international discussions and the actual state of affairs of Japan's financial systems and financial industry, the FSA published the "Draft Blueprint for the Development of Institutional Frameworks Pertaining to Financial and Capital Markets" on December 17, 2009.
+Following another round of public consultative exercise regarding the blueprint, aimed at obtaining a broader range of opinions from market participants and others, the "Development of Institutional Frameworks Pertaining to Financial and Capital Markets" has been finalized as shown below.
+The FSA believes that this document is conducive to improving the stability and transparency of Japan's financial system and to ensuring investor protection through the implementation of measures for preventing the spread of financial crises in Japan and the regulation and supervision of financial instruments business operators and other market participants.